NoushinN/noushinn.github.io/pro_activities.md

 ## Invited Presentations

+- Long-Term Impacts of the Enhanced Recovery Collaborative on Colorectal Surgical Site Infections (BC Quality Forum, February 2021)
+- Variation in Rates of Dispensing of Opioids After Surgery: Opportunities for Therapeutics Stewardship (BC Quality Forum, February 2021)
+- Rapid Evaluation of Clinical Interventions: Lessons Learned and Thoughts for the Future (BC Ministry of Health, Knowledge Exchange, Online, November 15, 2020)
-- Adapting to a New Normal:** The Effect of Covid-19 on the Next Generation of Scientists (Canadian Science Policy Conference, Virtual, November 16-20, 2020)
+- Adapting to a New Normal: The Effect of Covid-19 on the Next Generation of Scientists (Canadian Science Policy Conference, Virtual, November 16-20, 2020)
-- Pandemics and postdocs:** COVID survey findings (Postdoc Appreciation Week, Virtual, September 17, 2020)
+- Pandemics and postdocs: COVID survey findings (Postdoc Appreciation Week, Virtual, September 17, 2020)
 CAPS survey findings related to COVID-19 (National meeting on postdoc affairs organized by the University of Western Ontario, Virtual, July 31, 2020)
 - Reproducible analytic workflows in the public service (Data and Analytics Conference, Vancouver, BC, February 15, 2020)
 - Health systems administrative data integration to support data-driven decision making (Ministry of Health’s Knowledge Exchange Talk Series, Government of BC, Victoria, BC, January 22, 2020)